 Schütz is a leading manufacturer of intermediate bulk containers (IBCs).
 An IBC is a large container used for the bulk transport of liquids.
 Such containers face tough transport conditions.
-IBCs are of a two-part construction, comprising a metal cage into which a large plastic container is fitted.
-The container fits snugly in the cage, which provides protection to the container.
+IBCs are of a two-part construction, comprising a metal cage into which a large plastic container, known as a “bottle”, is fitted.
+The bottle fits snugly in the cage, which provides protection to the bottle.

 Schütz is an exclusive licensee of a patent with claims directed to an IBC.
-The independent claim at issue requires both the presence of the container and the cage.
+The independent claim at issue requires both the presence of the bottle and the cage.

-In use, the container of an IBC has a shorter lifespan than that of the cage.
-A third party Delta acquires discarded IBCs originally put on the market by Schütz and replaces the original containers with new containers from Werit and then offers these “cross-bottled” IBCs on the market.
+In use, the bottle of an IBC has a shorter lifespan than that of the cage.
+A third party Delta acquires discarded IBCs originally put on the market by Schütz and replaces the original bottles with new bottles from Werit and then offers these “cross-bottled” IBCs on the market.

 In the first instance, at the UK High Court, the Judge found that when deciding whether or not Werit “makes” the patented product “the correct approach is to ask whether, when the part in question is removed, what is left [i.e. the cage] embodies the whole of the inventive concept of the claim”.
-This resulted in a finding of no infringement as in the case in question the invention lay entirely in the cage.
+This resulted in a finding of no infringement as in the case in question the invention lay entirely in the cage not the bottle.

 Interestingly, the same case has been heard by the German Bundesgerichtshof (the BGH).
-The BGH concluded that it was important to determine whether the prevailing market opinion was that the replacement of an IBC is seen as remanufacturing the patented product or whether it is seen as repair.
+The BGH concluded that it was important to determine whether the prevailing market opinion was that the replacement of an IBC is seen as remanufacturing the patented product or whether it is seen as repair which should be permitted.

 The UK Supreme Court’s Decision does not follow any of the previous Decisions.
 The Supreme Court felt that the test at first instance of whether the invention resides principally in the part retained was not the right way to approach the question as it appears to conflict with the wording of Section 60(1)(a) and 125(1) of the UK Patents Act, which define infringing acts.
 The Court of Appeal were criticised because their conclusion seems to leave no scope for repairing of a patented product.

-The Supreme Court approved of its earlier Decision in United Wire Ltd v Screen Repair Services (Scotland) Ltd (as the House of Lords as it was then).
-In that Decision, it was found that whether infringement occurred was one of “fact and degree”.
+The Supreme Court approved of its earlier Decision, given as the House of Lords, in United Wire Ltd v Screen Repair Services (Scotland) Ltd. In that Decision, it was found that whether infringement occurred was one of “fact and degree”.
 When considering whether the repair or remanufacture consists of “making” of the article, the Supreme Court in this case suggested the following considerations are helpful:

-In the Decision, the Supreme Court comes to the conclusion that replacing the container in the IBC does not result in “making” the article identified in the claim.
-However, the Supreme Court said that the issue is by no means clear but the above- mentioned factors persuaded them to arrive at that conclusion.
+In the Decision, the Supreme Court comes to the conclusion that replacing the bottle in the IBC does not result in “making” the article identified in the claim.
+However, the Supreme Court said that the issue is by no means clear but the above-mentioned factors persuaded them to arrive at that conclusion.